valeriot90/ANAWS/README.md

 # ANAWSProject Brief Description
-This is a project written by me, Valerio Tanferna and Dario Figliuzzi for configuring DiffServ on cisco router via ssh using sshj.
+This is a project written by Giuliano Peraz, Valerio Tanferna and Dario Figliuzzi for configuring DiffServ on cisco router via ssh using sshj.

 # DEPENDENCIES
 This project is based on sshj and its dependencies: